Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Amazon Alexa has thousands of skills in its Alexa app but only a few that kids would enjoy.

-If you own an Amazon Echo, Echo Dot, Echo Show, or Amazon Tap then you need to enable these 25 skills that your kids will love.
+If you own an Amazon Echo, Echo Dot, or any other Alexa device, you need to enable these 25 skills that your kids will love.

 These voice devices are meant for the whole family to enjoy, so why not let everyone in on the fun.